profrobwells/first-llm-classifier/docs/bulk-prompts.md

  'Minnesota Timberwolves': 'National Basketball Association (NBA)'}
 ```

-One common problem is that your number of inputs can fail to match your number of inputs when you have a large batch.
+Though, as you batches get bigger, one common problem is that your number of inputs can fail to match your number of inputs.
+This problem may lessen as LLMs improve, but for now it's a good idea to limit to batches to a few dozen inputs and to verify that you're getting the right number back.

 {emphasize-lines="66-69"}
 ```python